gopherslab/conduit-connector-google-sheets/README.md

 # Conduit Connnector Google-Sheets

 ###  General
-The Conduit Connector for [Google-Sheets](https://github.com/gopherslab/conduit-connector-google-sheets/tree/dev) fetches all the records from a particular sheet.
+The Conduit Connector for [Google Sheets](https://github.com/gopherslab/conduit-connector-google-sheets/tree/dev) fetches all the records from a particular sheet.

 ## Google-Sheet Source